j4321/juliette.monsel/source/Teaching.rst

 .. rubric:: Student supervision

+:Since Sep.
+2025: Assistant supervisor of a Ph.D. student at MC2, Chalmers.

+:Since Oct.
+2024: Assistant supervisor of a Ph.D. student at MC2, Chalmers.

 :Oct.
-2020 -- current: Assistant supervisor of a Ph.D. student at MC2, Chalmers University of Technology.
+2020 -- Feb.
+2025: Assistant supervisor of a Ph.D. student at MC2, Chalmers.

 :Mar. -- Aug.
-2024: Co-supervisor of a master student from Grenoble INP Phelma (France) at MC2, Chalmers University of Technology for a six-month project.
+2024: Co-supervisor of a master student from Grenoble INP Phelma (France) at MC2, Chalmers for a six-month project.

 :Apr. -- Jul.
-2022: Co-supervisor of a master student from École Normale Supérieure de Lyon (France) at MC2, Chalmers University of Technology for a four-month project.
+2022: Co-supervisor of a master student from École Normale Supérieure de Lyon (France) at MC2, Chalmers for a four-month project.

 :Oct.
 2021 -- Jul.
-2022: Co-supervisor of a master student from University of Regensburg (Germany) at MC2, Chalmers University of Technology.
+2022: Co-supervisor of a master student from University of Regensburg (Germany) at MC2, Chalmers.

 :2016: Co-supervisor of a first-year master student during his two-month internship at the Institut Néel, Grenoble, France.